 A Brief History of Business Intelligence and Analytics

-process and analyze the data collected in the 1880 Census.
+years to process and analyze the data collected in the 1880 Census.
 Seven Years!
-Since 1880, we have seen the rise of computing (thanks to the ‘tabulating machine,’ the 1890 census only took 18 months to complete), and it has been an all-out race to uncover
+Since 1880, we have seen the rise of computing (thanks to the ‘tabulating machine,’ the 1890 census only took 18 months to complete), and it has been an all-out race

-easier, cheaper ways to collect data and faster, cheaper ways to store and retrieve said data.
-From that 1890 census, and exponentially so after IBM’s breakthrough in the 50’s, data storage became progressively more affordable, and data retrieval quickened.
+to uncover easier, cheaper ways to collect data and faster, cheaper ways to store and retrieve said data.
+From that 1890 census, and exponentially so after IBM’s breakthrough in the 50’s, data storage became progressively more affordable, and data retrieval

 We can thank the ‘80’s for any number of its valuable contributions to society.
 With Pac Man and acid wash jeans, the 1980’s brought RDB (relational database) which allowed users to write SQL to retrieve data, vastly simplifying the data retrieval process.